An Unexpected Journey

 Film: After the trolls capture the dwarves and begin to roast them on a spit, Bilbo sees Gandalf approaching.
 Bilbo distracts the trolls by explaining the best way to cook the dwarves.
 Gandalf then appears on a large rock, thrusts down his staff, and exposes the rising sun that turns the trolls into stone.
 Gandalf credits Bilbo for buying time for Gandalf.

-Book: Gandalf immitates the troll's voices to get them arguing with each other so that they don't notice the rising sun that turns them into stone.
+Book: Gandalf imitates the troll’s voices to get them arguing with each other so that they don’t notice the rising sun that turns them into stone.

 Pro: This change is more cinematic and provides Bilbo with a heroic moment.